Back pain: what to do? (In chronological order)

 You have in this article a list of solutions to treat your back pain.
 The advantage is that they are listed in chronological order, which will give you some structure when it comes to treating your condition.

 Remember that there are a multitude of treatments available.
-I also wrote an article that offers 36 ways to relieve back pain quickly (I promise you'll be surprised by strategy #26!).
+I also wrote an article that offers 36 ways to relieve back pain quickly (I promise you will be surprised by strategy #26!).

 The important thing is not to give up when a treatment does not provide the expected results.
 Keep fighting, surround yourself with the right people, and don't hesitate to ask for help.